Unruh-deWitt detectors in quantum superpositions of trajectories: Superpositions of Rindler Trajectories

-and $\alpha^{ij}_\pm = (\kappa_i \tau' \pm \kappa_j \tau'')/2$.
-For $\kappa_1 = \kappa_2$, Eq.\ (\ref{wdiff1}) and (\ref{wdiff2}) reduce to the Wightman function for a single accelerated trajectory.
-Unlike the parallel and anti-parallel cases, shifting the contours of integration crosses poles in the Wightman functions.
+Notice in particular that time-translation invariance of the two Wightman function is broken, due to the different rates at which the proper time evolves along the two paths.
+For $a_1=a_2$, the Wightman functions reduce to that of a single accelerated trajectory.
+Unlike the parallel and antiparallel cases, shifting the contours of integration crosses poles in the Wightman functions.
+Nevertheless, the usual procedure can still be applied to obtain a semi-analytic result with the inclusion of residue contributions,